A place of legend

 Inner retreat

 When an avalanche destroyed the old chapel at Wirmboden, property owners of the temporary summer settlement did not hesitate to build a new one.
 They commissioned Bregenzerwald architectural firm Innauer Matt to design the new chapel.
 As for the construction, the residents would handle this themselves.
 The simple building, which is made of stone and concrete, is only 6 metres in size with 6-metre-high walls.
 The saddle roof is covered with wooden shingles.
-A window strip in the roof allows light to enter the interior, while a slit with bluish glass in the wall acts as a secondary light source.
+A window strip in the roof allows light to enter the interior, while a slit with bluish glass in the chancel acts as a secondary light source.
 The modern chapel received the AIT Award in 2018 and the “2A Europe Architecture Award” in 2017.

 A giant named Wirm